 What causes blueberry pie to be watery?

-the best blueberry pie recipe with a flaky crust, on a white plate with melted ice cream.
+piece of blueberry pie with lattice crust on a white plate

 And that’s everything you need to know about blueberry pie, my friends!
 If you already loved blueberry pie, you are going to love this version even more.
 If you are a blueberry pie hater like I was, then this is the recipe to change your mind!
 You have to let me know if you try it out!